Five Eyes Alliance Warns of Chinese Spies Using Online Job Platforms

-The Five Eyes intelligence alliance has issued a warning that Chinese state-backed actors are leveraging online professional networking sites to recruit individuals with access to sensitive government information.
+The Five Eyes security alliance has issued a warning that Chinese intelligence agencies are actively using online professional networking sites to recruit government staff.

 Image is an AI-generated illustration, not a real photograph.